Winning games for bounded geodesics in moduli spaces of quadratic differentials: Strong and absolute winning sets

-Because the auxiliary game is a legal $(\alpha,c^2\beta)$-game we have $\cap_{k=1}^{\infty} B_{\mathbb{R}^n}(x_k,r_k) \in E$.
-Thus So $F(E)\cap B$ is $(c^2\alpha,\beta)$-strong winning. \end{proof}
+Because the auxiliary game is a legal $(\alpha,c^2\beta)$-game we have $\cap_{k=1}^{\infty} B_X(x_k,r_k) \in E$.
+Thus So $f(E)$ is $(c^2\alpha,\beta)$-strong winning. \end{proof}

-It will be convenient to consider a variation on the absolute winning game where Alice is permitted to simultaneously block $M$ intervals of length $\le\beta|I_j|$.
-(The condition $(2M+1)\beta<1$ ensures that Bob will always have available moves.)
+To prove Theorem~\ref{main}, (played on the circle $S^1$) it will be convenient to consider a variation on the absolute winning game where Alice is permitted to simultaneously block $M$ intervals of radii $\le\beta|I_j|$.\footnote{The authors would like to thank Barak Weiss for bringing our attention to this variant of the absolute winning game.} (The condition $(2M+1)\beta<1$ ensures that Bob will always have available moves.)

-\begin{lem} Suppose $E$ is a winning set for the modified game where Alice is permitted to simultaneously block $M$ intervals of length at most $\beta^M$ times the length of Bob's interval.
-Then $E$ is an absolute winning set with the parameter $\beta$. \end{lem} \begin{proof} Let $I_j,j\ge1$ denote the intervals that Bob plays in the (original) absolute game.
+\begin{lemma} Suppose $E$ is a winning set for the modified game where Alice is permitted to simultaneously block $M$ intervals of length at most $\beta^M$ times the length of Bob's interval.
+Then $E$ is an absolute winning set with the parameter $\beta$. \end{lemma} \begin{proof} Let $I_j,j\ge1$ denote the intervals that Bob plays in the (original) absolute game.
 Alice will consider the subsequence $I_{1+rM},r\ge0$ as Bob's moves in the modified game.
 Given $j=1\mod M$ Alice considers the intervals $J_1,\dots,J_M$ she would have played in the modified game in response to Bob's choice of $I_j$.
 The strategy for her next $M$ moves of the original game is to pick

 Observe that for $i=1,\dots,k-1,$

 so Alice's choice of $U_{j+k-1}$ in response to $I_{j+k-1}$ is valid.
 Note that $|I_{j+M}|\ge\beta^M|I_j|$ and that $I_{j+M}$ is disjoint from $J_k$ because $I_{j+M}\subset I_{j+k}$ and Bob is required to choose $I_{j+k}$ disjoint from $J_k$ inside $I_{j+k-1}$.
 Thus, $I_{j+M}$ is a valid move for Bob in the modified game so that Alice can continue her next $M$ moves by repeating the strategy just described.